The Best of Commerce Video (And Why It Works So Well)

 At their core, the team at Ted Baker has continually looked to ways to bring more to their consumers while simultaneously conveying something that looks, feels, and acts like Ted Baker.

 Their holiday campaign was no different.
-Much like the others in this list, Ted Baker merged intelligent, entrancing creativity with shoppable action points in order to grab the attention of the viewer at their point of inspiration and connected them to their purchase location.
+Much like the others in this list, Ted Baker merged intelligent, entrancing creativity with purchase action points in order to grab the attention of the viewer at their point of inspiration and connected them to their purchase location.

 Most importantly, it was able to do with one video.